gardener/landscapercli/docs/commands/container_deployer/add_container_di.md

   - integrate target-cluster
   - integrate other stuff like data in blueprint, component-descriptor, etc.

-- check coding for product readiness e.g.
+- Implementation
-  - validate duplicate input params
+  - access to images in secured OCI registry

 - integration tests